Netvent/storyly-sdk/android/README.md

 storylyView.refresh();
 ```
 ## UI Customizations
 Using Storyly SDK, you can customize story experience of your users.
 If you don’t specify any of these attributes, default values will be used.
-Some of color related attributes are single color attributes and others requires at least two colors.
+Some of the color related attributes are single color attributes and others require at least two colors.

 In order to specify the attributes in layout xml, following part should be added as layout attribute:
 ```xml